10 Years Gone

 10 Years Gone is a live album by blackgaze / post-metal band Deafheaven.
 It was recorded live-in-studio at The Atomic Garden Studio East in Oakland, California, and released on December 4, 2020, through Sargent House.

 Background

-10 Years Gone is the second live album released by Deafheaven (the band had previously released Live at The Blacktop, nearly a decade earlier, in 2011).
-The album was created in celebration of the band's 10-year anniversary, after the COVID-19 pandemic forced them to cancel a planned 10th anniversary tour.
+10 Years Gone was created in celebration of the band's 10-year anniversary, after the COVID-19 pandemic forced them to cancel a planned 10th anniversary tour.
+It is the second live album by Deafheaven (the band had previously released Live at The Blacktop in 2011).